Why is South Africa upset about Iran joining BRICS naval drills?

 Ramaphosa’s government has also faced some backlash over the drills at home.

-The Democratic Alliance (DA), a former opposition party that now is part of the governing coalition and largely represents the interests of the white minority, blamed Foreign Minister Ronald Lamola for failing to hold the Defence Ministry to account.
+The Democratic Alliance (DA), a former opposition party that is now part of the governing coalition and largely represents the interests of the white minority, blamed Minister of International Relations Ronald Lamola for failing to hold the Department of Defence to account.

 Lamola is from the African National Congress (ANC) party, which, until 2024, governed South Africa alone.